ibm-cloud-docs/cloud-object-storage/tutorials/web-application.md

 ```
 {: caption="Example 6. {{site.data.keyword.cloud_notm}} Platform API endpoint" caption-side="bottom"}

 c.
-Target the Cloud Foundry aspect of {{site.data.keyword.cloud_notm}} Platform, using the target command and the cf option.
+Target the Cloud Foundry aspect of {{site.data.keyword.cloud_notm}} Platform using the code shown in
+Example 7, using the target command and the cf option.

 ```